 Current ENGRUD students may be able to submit a scholarship application for the upcoming academic year to departments whose majors they plan to request placement.
 Students can contact advising staff in those departments before applying to learn more about the availability of scholarships.
 Scholarship offers from a department will be contingent on placement into that department's major.
 Junior and senior students are generally prioritized to receive departmental scholarships.

-CEE, ECE, HCDE, ISE, MSE, and ME consider scholarship applications from transfer applicants who have applied or are planning to apply for admission to the major.
-All admitted transfer applicants who have submitted the Free Application for Federal Student Aid (FAFSA) are also encouraged to submit a scholarship application to the College of Engineering during the appropriate application time period.
+AA, CEE, ECE, HCDE, ISE, MSE, and ME consider scholarship applications from transfer applicants who have applied or are planning to apply for admission to the major.
+Admitted transfer applicants are encouraged to submit the Free Application for Federal Student Aid (FAFSA) or the Washington Application for State Financial Aid (WASFA) and to submit a scholarship application during the periods outlined below.

 Students already admitted to an engineering department should submit an application to their department.

 International students who have been admitted to the UW are welcome to apply for scholarships.
-However, international students may not be eligible for some awards, as many scholarships have a financial need requirement (as determined by the FAFSA) and/or specify that the recipient must be a US resident or citizen.
+However, international students may not be eligible for some awards, as many scholarships have a financial need requirement determined by the FAFSA, or Free Application for Federal Student Aid.
 Additionally, most departments will only award students who are formally placed or admitted into their department.

 Scholarship application due dates